Rockford Motorcycle Accident Lawyers

 Sharing the roadway with motor vehicles often poses a significant risk to bikers and passengers, especially when traveling around distracted drivers.
 This is because motorcycles lack the same equipment and safety features available on commercial trucks and passenger vehicles.

 Many commercial truckers and passenger vehicle motorists drive recklessly, carelessly or negligently and often do not see the motorcycle until it is too late.
-There is usually an inherent risk to riding a motorcycle where the most common accidents involve:
+There is usually an inherent risk of riding a motorcycle where the most common accidents involve:

-- A commercial truck or passenger vehicle turning into the pathway of an oncoming motorcycle.
+- A commercial truck or passenger vehicle turning into the pathway of an oncoming motorcycle

-- Failure of a driver to see a motorcyclist until it is too late to avoid a collision.
+- Failure of a driver to see a motorcyclist until it is too late to avoid a collision

-- Failure of a driver to yield to the motorcycle's right-of-way according to the rules of the road.
+- Failure of a driver to yield to the motorcycle's right-of-way according to the rules of the road

-- Changing lanes inappropriately.
+- Changing lanes inappropriately

-- Intoxication or operating a vehicle under the influence of drugs.
+- Intoxication or operating a vehicle under the influence of drugs

-- A collision caused during lane splitting, when the biker travels between rows of slow-moving vehicles in heavily congested traffic.
+- A collision caused during lane splitting, when the biker travels between rows of slow-moving vehicles in heavily congested traffic

 Contacting a Rockford Motorcycle Accident Lawyer

-Highly experienced attorneys at Rosenfeld Injury Lawyers LLC are ready to serve as your legal advocate to protect your rights after your accident by filing a claim or lawsuit for financial compensation for your Rockford motorcycle accident.
+Highly experienced attorneys at Rosenfeld Injury Lawyers LLC are ready to serve as your legal advocate to protect your rights after your accident by filing a motorcycle injury claim or wrongful death lawsuit for financial compensation for your Rockford motorcycle accident.

 Our law firm will perform a comprehensive investigation and assessment of the accident scene to determine the cause of the crash with injuries and provide various legal options on how to obtain adequate compensation for your injuries best.